-The human development and family science major is broad, and our graduates benefit from a wide variety of career options.
-The National Council on Family Relations is a great resource to help students learn more about career opportunities within the family science field (pdf).
+The human development and family science major offers a broad range of coursework and experiences that prepares students for a wide variety of career options.
+The National Council on Family Relations has developed this resource to help students learn more about career opportunities within the family science field (pdf).

-Our graduates are well-prepared to enter the competitive job market.
-Check out post-grad employment for students from the HDFS major (formerly FSHS)!
+Our graduates are well-prepared to enter the competitive job market and graduate or professional schools.
+Check out post-grad employment for students from the HDFS major (formerly FSHS).

 When it comes time to apply for internships and jobs, The Career Center is prepared to help students get connected with employers.
 They also provide expert help and resources pertaining to resumes and interviewing.